-Mandatory: Research and Development Project (817612S) during the previous two periods.
+Mandatory: Research and Development Project (817612S) during autumn semester, periods 1&2.
 This course will immediately follow the project course on the project topics.
 For the students of the Master's degree programme on Software, Systems, and Service Development (GS3D), Software Factory Project Course (817611S) is mandatory before this course.

-Research articles and material to be collected and studied by the students.
+Research articles and materials are to be independently collected and studied by the students.
+Assessment methods and criteria:

 Expertise in the topic area will be reported on the seminar paper.
 Seminar presentation will also be evaluated.
-Assessment criteria will be given at the starting lecture and in the web-based learning environment of the course.
-Read more about assessment criteria at the University of Oulu webpage.
+Assessment criteria in detail will be given at the starting lecture and in the web-based learning environment of the course.
+Grading: Numerical scale 1-5 or fail.
+Person responsible: Tonja Molin-Juustila Working life cooperation: